jegali/CPyU/CPU/v4/README.md

 ```bash
      10 X = PEEK(-16336): GOTO 10
 ```
 The pitch of the tone generated depends on the rate at which the speaker is accessed.
-Because Integer BASIC is faster in its execution than Appleso4, the tone generated will be noticeably higher in pitch in the Integer version.
+Because Integer BASIC is faster in its execution than Applesoft, the tone generated will be noticeably higher in pitch in the Integer version.
 In assembly language, the program would look like this:

 ```bash